unrealircd/unrealircd-rpc-php/README.md

 This allows PHP scripts to control [UnrealIRCd](https://www.unrealircd.org/) via the [JSON-RPC interface](https://www.unrealircd.org/docs/JSON-RPC).

+WARNING: Both the UnrealIRCd-side and this PHP library are under heavy development so major API breakages are likely, such as changing the function names, arguments that need to be passed and the way things are returned.

 If you are interested in helping out or would like to discuss API capabilities, join us at `#unreal-webpanel` at irc.unrealircd.org (IRC with TLS on port 6697).